Aaeyron/github-workflow-practice/README.md

 - Resolving merge conflicts
 - Merging changes into the main branch

-## Collaboration Practice
+## Team Collaboration

-This repository is also used to practice collaborative development with GitHub.
+This repository helps us practice working together on GitHub.

+### Our Goals

+- Improve our teamwork skills.
+- Learn how to contribute to a shared repository.
+- Practice creating and merging pull requests.